FlutterKaigi/flutterkaigi/Privacy-Policy.md

 - Live updates on social media
 - Event reports

-If you do not wish to be recorded or photographed, please let us know in advance so we can accommodate your request.
-Additionally, please inform us if you do not wish to be included in group photos.
+If you do not want to be recorded or photographed, please let us know in advance so we can accommodate your request.
+Additionally, please inform us if you do not want to be included in group photos.

 ## Disclaimer